mathml-refresh/mathml-css-proposals/math-variant-explainer.md

 If the text is the unique character of a text node which is itself the unique child of a
 [MathML token](https://www.w3.org/Math/draft-spec/chapter3.html#presm.tokel)
-with 'bold', 'italic' or 'bold-italic' value then
+with 'math(bold)', 'math(italic)' or 'math(bold-italic)' value then
 UAs must instead render the original character with the corresponding font properties if the available fonts don't contain any glyph for the transformed character.
 UAs may decide to apply similar fallback for text of arbitrary length or location.

-When handling text with `math-variant` and `text-transform` values, the string conversion related to the latter value must be applied after the string conversion related to the former value.
-For example text in
-`<span style="text-transform: capitalize; math-variant: bold">a</mtext>` would
-render as U+1D41A MATHEMATICAL BOLD SMALL A rather than U+1D400 MATHEMATICAL BOLD CAPITAL A.

 ### Native implementation of the `mathvariant` attribute

-The `mathvariant` attribute can be implemented natively by relying on the `math-variant` property.
-For any MathML element accepting the `mathvariant` attribute that has a `mathvariant` attribute with a valid value, set the CSS property on that element to the corresponding `math-variant` value.
+The `mathvariant` attribute can be implemented natively by relying on the `text-transform` property.
+For any MathML element accepting the `mathvariant` attribute that has a `mathvariant` attribute with a valid value, set the CSS property on that element to the corresponding `text-transform` value.